THE DARK SIDE OF THE RAINBOW

 Clues from the Album Cover

 Members of the band have long denied any attempt was being made to synchronize their album to The Wizard of Oz, and instead have dismissed the phenomenon as coincidence.
 However, if we want evidence to prove the contrary, one of the things we must do is find a meaningful theme from the movie that is somehow reiterated in the album.
-One of the first places we should look to is the album cover -pictured at top of page to the left.
+One of the first places we should look to is the album cover -center image at top of page.

 The album cover shows a refracting beam of light passing through a prism and exiting it as the colors of the rainbow.
 The rainbow, of course, is an important symbol for fans of The Wizard of Oz.
 No rainbow is ever seen in the movie; nevertheless, in the scene with Dorothy as the witch's prisoner, we see the witch's crystal ball acting as a huge refracting prism.
 The association between rainbows and this movie, however, comes from the Oscar winning song Over the Rainbow, which has since become one of the most popular movie songs of all time.
 The beam of light passing through the prism and coming out as colors is also suggestive of Dorothy's passage from black & white Kansas to the Technicolor Land of Oz.